Christian Formation & Direction Ministries, NorthWest

 WHAT WE DO: Christian Formation & Direction Ministries Northwest (CFDM NW) is a Christian ministry offering intentional learning communities in which to explore the soul-shaping experience of God in all of life.

 To learn what CFDM is offering for training, workshops and contemplative retreats, please read below and continue to visit our home page for updates.
 You can also check our Facebook page, and/or sign up to receive our newsletter.
+To support CFDM, please visit our Giving page.

 spiritual direction training